StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 As before, the `s` at the end indicates Stan.

 Most models in the `models` subdirectory return 0, 1 and 4 out of the box.
-But `read_samples(m5_1s; output_format=:...)` makes it easy to create MCMCChains.jl Chains objects, a DataFrame with draws or a MonteCarloMeasurements.jl Particles object.
+But `read_samples(m5_1s; output_format=:...)` makes it easy to create MCMCChains.jl Chains objects, a DataFrame with draws or a MonteCarloMeasurements.jl Particles object (item 4 in above list).

 ## Status